rjones30/EPICSscalers.js/README.md

 The server host must have the node.js package installed.
-It must also have direct network access to the opsmya0... servers in the acc.jlab.org domain, and the firewall must allow outside access to the server port, eg. 8080.
+It must also have direct network access to the opsmya0... servers in the acc.jlab.org domain, and the host firewall must allow access to the server port, eg. 8080.
 Any modern browser should be capable of supporting the angular.js client.